Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Lessons learned

 \subsection{Lesson 8 (RQ4): Gendered clicks - demographics matter}

-Logistic regressions revealed that gender had significant and systematic effects on click behaviour.
+Logistic regressions revealed that gender had a significant and systematic effect on click behavior.
 The likelihood of female participants clicking on phishing emails was significantly lower, and the odds ratios averaged almost zero in true-positive and false-positive phishing email conditions.
 On the contrary, male participants with higher values of Need for Cognition (NFC) were over twice as likely to click in the false-positive conditions with counterfactual warnings (OR = 2.16, p = .012).
-The gender-by-NFC interaction indicates that some cognitive characteristics, in combination with gender, can increase vulnerability, perhaps due to over-trusting of the reasoning ability when subjected to ambiguous cues by the user.
+The gender-by-NFC interaction suggests that certain cognitive characteristics, in combination with gender, may increase vulnerability, possibly due to an over-trust in the reasoning ability when exposed to ambiguous cues by the user.
 These results support the findings obtained by \cite{greitzer2021experimental}, who also observed that male participants were more susceptible to phishing attacks in simulated attacks; they explained the trend with increased overconfidence or lowered caution.

 \textbf{Takeaway.} Security messaging may benefit from adaptive targeting that accounts for demographic factors like gender.